open/close all folders

-- In Norman Juster's The Phantom Tollbooth, Milo receives many gifts: words, a calculating pencil, laughter, a telescope that shows what things really are.
+- In Norton Juster's The Phantom Tollbooth, Milo receives many gifts: words, a calculating pencil, laughter, a telescope that shows what things really are.
 These prove essential when facing the demons of ignorance.

 - In Sherwood Smith's Crown Duel, the ring the heroine receives from an anonymous admirer, and still more the ring she had made to reciprocate, move the plot in several instances.

 - The Dresden Files

 - In Fool Moon, because both Harry and Murphy have received gifts of silver from family, they can fight the loup-garou as it can only be harmed by inherited silver.